 To make sure X doesn't use a certain GPU for display, you need to specify which other GPU to use for display.
-This is done by editing the xorg.conf file located at /etc/xorg/ xorg.conf.
+For more information, please refer to the "Use a specific GPU for rendering the display" scenario in the Advanced Setup section.